ALL ABOUT FORMULA 1

 2) Dave Walker (AUS) in 1971 and 1972: he was a teammate of Emerson Fittipaldi in 1972 at Lotus, but took an average of 3 seconds from the Brazilian in training.
 He is the only driver in history to have the following negative record: he raced in a champion car (Lotus 1972) without scoring a single point during the entire season, all points for the team were scored by Emerson.

-4) Claudio Langes (ITA) in 90: this Italian driver has the record of 14 non-classifications in the pre-classification for official F1 training in one season.
-He ran for the very weak EuroBrum, but what makes him on this list is that he took on average almost 6s from his teammate Roberto Moreno.
-And in some trainings (Brazil, Canada and Mexico), he took 15s, 13s and 18s respectively from the Brazilian.
-But I have to mention that EuroBrum didn't have money for engines and racing tires, so they played a role in training for the sponsors, but didn't make an effort to qualify for the races.
-It's bizarre but true, this was confirmed by Roberto Moreno.
+4) Claudio Langes (ITA) in 90: this Italian driver holds the record of 14 non-qualifications from pre-qualifying to official F1 practice in one season.
+He raced for the very weak EuroBrum, but what gives him credibility to be on this list is that he was on average 5.7s behind his teammate Roberto Moreno.
+But we should mention that EuroBrum was a stand-in for sponsors in practice, but they didn't have the money to race, so they didn't make an effort to qualify for the races.
+It's bizarre but true, and this was confirmed by Roberto Moreno.
+Even so, an average difference of 5.7s to his teammate is a lot.

-5) Perry MacCarthy (ING) in 92: ele did not even qualify for a race.
-He took 16s and 10s respectively from Roberto Moreno in pre-qualifying at the British GP 92 and at the Belgian GP 92 by Andrea Moda.
-It is not known if it was a lack of equipment (small teams are not able to provide the same equipment to both pilots) or if it was a lack of talent or both.
-Still, 16s is a lot of difference.
+5) Perry MacCarthy (ING) in 92: he never even qualified for a single race in F1.
+Perry was respectively 16s and 10s behind his teammate, Roberto Moreno, in pre-qualifying at the 1992 British GP and the 1992 Belgian GP for Andrea Moda.
+It is not known whether it was a lack of equipment, because everyone knows that small teams could not afford to provide equal equipment to both drivers, or whether it was a lack of talent, or whether it was both factors together.
+But a difference of 10s is quite considerable.

 CURIOSITY: Perry MacCarthy was best man at Mark Blundell's wedding.